adamhurm/discord-super-pal-of-the-week/README.md

 - Turn on `Developer Mode` in Settings -> Advanced

 - GUILD\_ID: Right-click on your server icon and select `Copy ID`

+- EMOJI\_GUILD\_ID: Right-click on the server icon where party emojis are hosted and select `Copy ID`

 - CHANNEL\_ID: Right-click on the text channel where you want to send Super Pal of the Week commands and select `Copy ID`